NACLab/ngc-learn/docs/overview.md

 # Overview

-<b>ngc-learn</b> is a Python library for building, simulating, and analyzing
+<b>ngc-learn</b> is a Python library for building, simulating, and analyzing arbitrary
-arbitrary predictive processing models based on the neural generative coding (NGC) computational framework.
+predictive processing/coding models based on the neural generative coding (NGC) computational framework as well as other neurobiologically-motivated/grounded systems.
 This toolkit is built on top of Tensorflow 2 and is distributed under the 3-Clause BSD license.

 Advances made in research on artificial neural networks (ANNs) have led to many